 Can I Use Mid/Side Processing When Mastering?

 Absolutely!
 Mid/side processing allows us to affect the middle and side channels independently.
 Applying different EQ and compression settings to both could be incredibly beneficial.
+Just be careful that you maintain the stereo field.

 For example, you could want to accentuate the high frequencies on the side while tightening things up and adding some sub in the middle.
 Mid/side processing is a pro technique and provides endless possibilities.